Bharatiya Nagarik Suraksha Sanhita: Changes

-Criticism
+Analysis

 BNSS makes the ability of the accused to secure bail, more difficult and limits the scope for plea bargaining.
 It empowers police officers to compel an accused to produce their digital devices to access their contents for investigation purposes.
 It also gives police the discretion to seize and attach the property of an accused before a trial has taken place.

 For every cognisable offence punishable for three years or more but less than seven years, BNSS mandates a preliminary inquiry to be conducted by the police before an FIR can be lodged.
 This supersedes the Supreme Court's decision in Lalita Kumari vs Government of Uttar Pradesh in 2013, wherein the court found that investigating officers had undue powers in deciding whether an FIR was warranted.